LaurentMazare/deep-models/cifar-10/README.md

 It should be easy to improve the timings above, for example by:

 - Running on a V100 rather than a P100.
-- Using half-precision floats rather than single-precision.
+- Using half-precision floats rather than single-precision. *Update 2018-11-30:* this does not seem to improve the results on a P100.
+Maybe the GPU is not used enough for it to make a difference.